 Switch to energy-efficient light bulbs

 Did you know that lighting accounts for 10 percent of home energy costs?
-Just by replacing incandescent light bulbs with an energy-efficient alternative helps save 75 percent of that energy.
-The best option to save money on electricity bill is to install LEDs, compact fluorescent lamps, and halogen incandescent light bulbs (more durable and efficient than standard incandescent bulbs).
+Just replacing incandescent light bulbs with an energy-efficient alternative helps save 75 percent of that energy.
+The best option to save money on the electricity bills is to install LEDs, compact fluorescent lamps, and halogen incandescent light bulbs (more durable and efficient than standard incandescent bulbs).

 In addition, energy-efficient light bulbs are more versatile in terms of size, light, and color.
 Not only can landlords and property managers save up on electricity, but they can also set the right mood throughout the property with different light bulbs.